troydm/troydm.github.io/source/_posts/2013-07-22-writting-irc-bot-using-perl-5-and-poco-irc.markdown

 That's all there is to it.
 To install and trying it out just look through a [readme](https://github.com/troydm/shellbot/blob/master/README.md)

 Offcourse making a temporary shell script and executing it is generally unsafe.
-Also there is security concern that bot can be somehow hacked and commanded by unathorized nick but i'm not sure how can this be done without changing vhost.
+Also there is security concern that bot can be somehow hacked and commanded by unauthorized nick but I'm not sure how can this be done without changing vhost.
-That is why i called this bot a potentially unsafe.
+That is why I called this bot a potentially unsafe.
 If anyone can find any security holes please do pull request or just email me patch.

-To make this bot little more secure we need to make him connect to irc using SSL.
-For this i'll walk through a general steps for configuring
+To make this bot little more secure we need to make him connect to IRC using SSL.
+For this I'll walk through a general steps for configuring
 [CertFP](https://www.freenode.net/certfp/) and generating self signed certificate for [Freenode](https://www.freenode.net/) as an example.
 First step is to register your bot's nick with [NickServ](https://blog.freenode.net/2007/03/nickserv-is-your-friend/).
 Choose a nickname for your bot and start it up.
-Ask your bot to register with NickServ by private messaging him on irc.
+Ask your bot to register with NickServ by private messaging him on IRC.
 {% codeblock %}
 /msg botnick msg NickServ REGISTER nickservpass email@address.com
 {% endcodeblock %}